pchiorean/Indentz/docs/README.md

 ---

 #### **`ShowDNPLayers.jsx`** / **`HideDNPLayers.jsx`**
-Shows/hides all layers starting with either a dot or a hyphen, plus a hard-coded list of _do-not-print_ layers:
+Shows or hides all layers starting with either a dot or a hyphen, plus a hard-coded list of _do-not-print_ layers:

 - **covered area\***
 - **visible area, rahmen, sicht\*, \*vi\?ib\***